DEV Community

 Enter fullscreen mode Exit fullscreen mode

-2. Reusability: Methods stored in separate files or utility classes can be reused in different parts of the application without duplication.
+2. Code Reusability: Methods in utility classes can be reused across the project.

 Conclusion